-Now back to business.
-There are bunch of random iPhone and Android apps that allow you to add grain and dust overlay to your photos (like Afterlight), but if you're like me and want to achieve this effect on your computer using Lightroom and Photoshop so that you don’t waste any image quality, there's a super easy option.
+First of all, there are some iPhone and Android apps that do this for you.
+They add grain and dust overlay to your photos, one of the most popular ones is called Afterlight.
+But if you want to achieve this effect on your computer using Lightroom and Photoshop, there’s a super easy option.

 You’ll need some sort of .png file that you’ll apply over your edited photos.
-You can either make some on your own scanning actual dust (pretty easy actually) or download some freebies online (like this one for example).
+You can either make some on your own scanning actual dust and scratches (pretty easy actually) or download some free ones online (like this one for example).

 After you have the files, you can add them to your Photoshop library for quicker access.
 Simply open Photoshop, click Window – Libraries and drag your .png files here so you can always access them without having to open your files manually every single time.

-Now that everything's set up, you can edit your photos in Lightroom as usual and when you feel like it's time for that special vintage sauce, right click and select “Edit in” and click Photoshop.
+Now that everything’s set up, you can edit your photos in Lightroom as usual and when you feel like it’s time for that special vintage preset, right click on the image and select “Edit in” and click on Photoshop.

 In Photoshop, simply drag your dust file over your photo, adjust the crop and opacity and hit save.
 You’ll see the edited photo with your dust and scratches in your Lightroom and you can keep editing the rest of your set.
 Easy!